J-1 Visa Requirements

 To ensure you can cover your cost of living in the USA, authorities require proof of funds.

-You must demonstrate access to at least $1,500 USD per month.
-This can be covered by your internship salary.
-If the position is unpaid, the amount must be proven through savings or a financial guarantee.
+You demonstrate access to at least $1,500 USD per month, which is the figure we work with at VisaNerd.
+This can be covered by your internship pay.
+If the position is unpaid, the amount is proven through savings or a financial guarantee.
+We confirm the exact figure for your case.

 Future US Plans?
 (2-Year Rule)